meteor/meteor/content/testing.md

 As acceptance tests test the behavior of the application in a full browser context in a generic way, there are a range of tools that you can to specify and run such tests.
 In this guide we'll demonstrate using [Chimp](https://chimp.readme.io), an acceptance testing tool with a few neat Meteor-specific features that makes it easy to use.

-Chimp requires node version 4 or above.
+Chimp requires node version 4 or 5.
 You can check your node version by running:

 ```sh
 node -v
 ```

-If it's under `4.0.0`, [install a recent version](https://nodejs.org/en/download/current/).
+You can install version 4 from [nodejs.org](https://nodejs.org/en/download/) or version 5 with `brew install node`.
 Then we can install the Chimp tool globally using:

 ```sh
 npm install --global chimp